While orchids are easy to maintain and generally resilient to bad weather, sometimes their stems may turn yellow.

 - Yellow stems jeopardize the aesthetic appeal of orchids, which is one of the main reasons we grow these houseplants.
 The best orchids are those with green stems and colorful blooms.

 - Yellow spikes can also hinder healthy blooming

 The Solution to Yellowing in Orchid Stems

-As I have highlighted, the causes of yellowing in orchid stems are different.
+As I have highlighted, the causes of yellowing in orchid stems differ.
 So, there’s no across-the-board solution.

 Instead, we should examine each case, identify the problem, and implement the correct remedy.

 Here are some possible solutions I may consider: